-In the near term, providing public access to the summit of Mount Umunhum as soon as possible is a primary goal of this project.
-Once completed, visitors to the summit will find an ADA interpretive trail, information about the area’s rich natural and cultural history, and expansive views of the entire Bay Area, Monterey Bay, Santa Cruz, and the Sierra Nevada
+In the near term, providing public access to the summit of Mount Umunhum as soon as possible (target: fall 2016) is a primary goal of this project.
+Once completed, visitors to the summit will find an ADA-accessible interpretive trail, information about the area’s rich natural and cultural history, and expansive views of the entire Bay Area, Monterey Bay, Santa Cruz, and even the Sierra Nevada.

 In order to protect public safety and guarantee security, some portions of Sierra Azul's Mount Umunhum area are closed until the site is fully remediated and secure public access can be established.

 Please note that the Mount Umunhum and Mount Thayer areas, where remediation work is ongoing, are designated Hazardous Closed Areas.
 Anyone who trespasses into the area will be cited for a misdemeanor.

 Areas that are adjacent to Mount Umunhum and Mount Thayer are declared Temporary Closed Areas.
 Trespassers will be cited for an infraction.
 Please refer to the attached map for details.

 |October 2017||Deadline for proponents of the Cube to establish and develop partnerships, funding, and other resources to allow for implementation of Option 3, Retain and Seal (per Interim Action).|

 |Fall 2016||Anticipated opening of the Summit to the public.|

 |November 2014||Bald Mountain Parking Area open to the public.|